Pamela Motley Verrall

 Pamela Motley Verrall (13 August 1915 – 1996) was a Welsh composer and music educator.
+Her compositions and arrangements for school ensembles were published by Bosworth, Chester Music (now Wise Music), Cramer & Company, Feldman, and Forsyth Publishing.

+Career

 Verrall was born in Penrhiwceiber, South Wales.
 Her father was a musician.
-Verrall attended the University of Wales, where she received a B.A. in music in 1937, and a B.A. in English, German, and Latin in 1938.
+She attended the University of Wales, receiving a B.A. in music in 1937, and a B.A. in English, German, and Latin in 1938.
 She also earned a Licentiate of the Royal Academy of Music (LRAM) in London.

 Verrall was head of the music departments in various schools in the South East of England, including Aldershot Manor Secondary School, The Winston Churchill School, Woking (mid-1970s), Elmhust Ballet School, Camberley and St. Catherine's School for Girls, Twickenham.
 She composed at least 90 sacred and secular songs, as well as chamber music and musicals for children which have been performed on radio and television.
-Her compositions and arrangements for school ensembles were published by Bosworth, Chester Music (now Wise Music), Cramer & Company, Feldman, and Forsyth Publishing.
-Her works include:
+Her cantata for schools Johnny Appleseed (1971), and her hymn tune Cross Over the Road were perhaps the best known of her works.